Home Again (2022 film)

 Home Again is a 2022 Gambian documentary film written and directed by Babucarr Manka.
-The film eloborates about the migration crisis and depicts the circumstances which have forced the Africans to migrate to European nations in pursuit of better career opportunities and access to high quality of life.
+The film elaborates about the migration crisis and depicts the circumstances which have forced the Africans to migrate to European nations in pursuit of better career opportunities and access to high quality of life.
 The film reveals how the International Organization for Migration organizes the repatriation process of the African immigrants to send them back to their own home nations who all arrived to the major European nations as refugees.
 The film was screened as a world premiere on 7 May 2022 in the African Encounters category at the Internationales Dokumentarfilmfestival München (DOK.fest München) and it was the only Gambian film to have been premiered during the 2022 edition of the DOK.fest Munich.

 Synopsis

 There is a huge emphasis on the reintegration systems for returning migrants through a portrait of 23-year-old Paabi who returns to his native country, The Gambia after his second successive failed attempt.
-Following Paabi's first attempt of migration, Paabi had eventually lost all his reintegration funds when his rich uncle misued those funds in a timber business.
+Following Paabi's first attempt of migration, Paabi had eventually lost all his reintegration funds when his rich uncle misused those funds in a timber business.
 Despite the major setback in terms of financial perspective, he attempted again for migration only to be deported back to his mother country.
 He insists not to try migrating for the third time knowing full well beforehand, he will only be deported back again by the officials and instead decided to stay in The Gambia whereas it was not easy to survive more than before.